cgeosoft/full-full-stack/README.md

 # Full Full Stack - Project Course

+In this series of talks we will build a full stack application.
+It will be a news aggregator that will scrape the news, summarize them using AI, and generate an audio of the summary.
+We will cover not only the backend and frontend, but also the design of and the publishing.
+We will use a lot of different technologies but the main focus will be on javascript.
+Also we will break the typical order of the sections, and we will start with the most important features first, building the application from the center out.

 > Intro: Hello, I am Christos!
 Thank you all for been here.

 In this series of talks we will build a full stack application.
 I named this series of talks "Full Full Stack" because I will cover not only the backend and frontend, but also the design of and the publishing.